ⓘ Disclaimer

 SMA on TradingView

-When the 50-day SMA crosses above the 200-day SMA, this is called a golden cross.
+When the 50-day SMA crosses above the 200-day SMA, traders call this a golden cross, which is considered a long-term bullish signal.
+The reverse crossing is a death cross.

 What is the Exponential Moving Average (EMA)